grofandriska/Dungeon/README.md

 - collision fixed
 - test: invincible Time and monster attack
 - gameOver state
-- talaj to nPc fixed
+- talk to nPc is fixed
+- refacrors in code and packages